zkWildfire/PyShell/docs/develop/features.md

 ## PyShell Features
 * Cross platform support

+!!! warning
+    PyShell is currently only tested on Linux and a few of the shell commands are not yet cross platform.
+This will be updated in the near future since PyShell will be used in projects that need to run on Windows.

 PyShell scripts are standard python scripts and can be run on any platform that Python supports.
 Built-in PyShell modules are designed to be cross platform, so PyShell-based scripts generally do not need to branch by OS.
 By writing